-Compre hension
+Comprehension

 Prompt Mimic Describe Demo

-√
+$\checkmark$

-On the far right hand side of the tool you will see a column labelled Comprehension.
+On the far right-hand side of the tool you will see a column labelled "Comprehension."
 In this column you will note if the student does not respond to your initial instructions.
-Do they need a further prompt, mimic the movement, a more complete description or a demonstration?
+Do they need a further prompt, mimicry of the movement, a more complete description or a demonstration?
 Does the student know the movement vocabulary?

-This relates to the BC Physical and Health Education curriculum which requires students to know the "the proper technique for fundamental movement skills including locomotor, non-locomotor and manipulative skills."
+This relates to the BC Physical and Health Education Curriculum which requires students to know "the proper technique for fundamental movement skills including locomotor, nonlocomotor and manipulative skills."

-How to Assess the Students
+How to Observe the Students

-- 1. Make a copy of the assessment form for each student (see page 25).
-Prefill names, date, grade, and age before you arrive, for time management.
+- 1. Make a copy of the observation form for each student (see page 25).
+Prefill names, date, grade and age before you arrive, for time management.

 - 2. Take up to three students at a time.

 - 3. Watch your students move through each of the five tasks.
 If pushed for time, they can:

 - run by themselves,

 - hop in a group,

-- · throw,
+- throw,

 - kick, and

 - backward balance walk as a group.

-- 4. Using a mark of your choice, place mark on corresponding location on assessment sheet.
+- 4. Using a mark of your choice, place mark on the corresponding location on the observation sheet.

-- 5. Record student confidence, make notes if needed, and pay attention to students with divergent skills.
+- 5. Record student confidence, making notes if needed, and paying attention to students with divergent skills\.

 - 6. Record comprehension, noting if any additional instructions were required.

-It is not abnormal for younger students to not assess high on the scale.
-Remember that this is to assess physical literacy skills and not to grade students.
+It is not abnormal to see emerging or developing skill levels for younger children.
+Remember, the purpose of this process is to observe students, not to grade them.
 Use the rubrics and descriptions and don't be worried if your class of primary students are mostly at "Emerging" or "Developing" skill levels.
-This highlights the importance that you the educator has in finding activities and providing instruction that develop these skills.
+This highlights the importance that the educator has in finding activities and providing instruction that develop these skills.

-^{} Divergent skills are when a student assesses well below or above the majority of their peers.
-These students should be brought to your attention for further observation, help, and/or challenge.
+\ Divergent skills are when a student assesses well below or above the majority of their peers.
+These students should be brought to your attention for further observation, help and/or challenge.